 MEK is here to answer all of your questions.

 What is the Coalition Application?

 The Coalition Application is a relatively new college application platform that students can complete through an online portal.
 It was introduced in 2016 as an alternative to the Common Application, the most well-known online college application.
-The Coalition Application is quickly gaining steam in popularity with colleges admission officers and applicants.
+The Coalition Application is quickly gaining popularity with colleges admission officers and applicants.

 The Coalition for Access, Affordability, and Success allows colleges to join the portal only if the institution has pledged to provide support mainly through financial aid and scholarships to low- income, under-represented, or hardship applicants.
 All 8 Ivy League schools and many other highly competitive universities make up the 144 members that will use the Coalition Application for 2018-19 applications.

 How is it similar to or different from the Common Application?

 - Both allow students to apply to college.